 Trastevere is the 13th district of Rome, located on the south side of the city on the west bank of the Tiber river.
 This quaint Roman district is set apart by its narrow streets lined by ancient buildings and houses.
 It is rich with cute residences, amazing street scenes, quiet bars, and hole-in-the-wall trattorias.
 The Piazza di Santa Maria is also one of the cutest piazzas in the city (I know I say that a lot, but I think this time I really mean it)

-Afterwards, find a gelato and stroll around some of Rome’s cutest streets before getting a good night’s rest for your third day in Rome.
+Afterwards, find a gelato and stroll around some of Rome’s cutest streets, or enjoy some of the best things to do in Rome at night, before getting a good night’s rest for your third day in Rome.

 3rd Day in Rome: Delicious & Offbeat Rome

 On your final day in Rome, break a bit away from the typical tourist track and explore Rome’s green spaces, quirky street art districts, and delicious eateries.
 You won’t be able to understand modern-day Rome if you don’t leave the tourist trail at some point.

 This day starts in one of Rome’s biggest parks, takes you to its hipster/industrial neighborhoods, and ends on a delicious note — a foodie feast, because what better way to end a Roman holiday than by stuffing your face?

 Alternately, if you’re traveling Rome with kids, you can pick some Rome activities from this list that are sure to excite them after two days of jam-packed sightseeing on this Rome itinerary

 Start the day exploring Rome’s green heart, Villa Borghese

 In a city as packed and chaotic and decidedly urban as Rome is, you’ll likely start to crave a little green space at some point.
 Enter Villa Borghese